intro-gen-ai/Business-buyer-software/README.md

 3. Open a terminal in the folder you cloned this repository in

-4. Run this command in your terminal at this folder --  'node server.js'
+4. Run this command in your terminal at this folder --  'sudo node server.js'

 5. Open http://localhost:3000 in your browser to see the webapp running